Lights of London (1923 film)

 Lights of London is a 1923 British silent drama film directed by Charles Calvert and starring Wanda Hawley, Nigel Barrie and Warburton Gamble.
 The film is based on the 1881 stage melodrama The Lights o' London by George Sims and was made at the Lime Grove Studios.
+It revolves around a rich heir who is framed by his cousin and sent to jail.